Can Santino Win A Second Big Dog 600m Race?

 Banzai Pipeline showed good abilities also last week to take out a quality fifth grade 520m from the same box he jumps from tonight.

-Max Hay’s Quarter Time will jump from box two and should never be taken lightly, popping up with wins when it counts.
+Max Hay's will jump from box two and should never be taken lightly, popping up with wins when it counts.

 Andy Albion’s Best Bets: